Welfare

 Horse welfare is a strong priority for all those working within the Irish racing industry.

-The Irish Equine Centre fulfils an important role in the protection against potentially devastating equine diseases.
-HRI supports the centre by providing a substantial annual grant.
-HRI also directly supports the Irish Horse Welfare Trust (IHWT), which seeks to re-home and re-train thoroughbreds no longer active in racing.
+HRI supports the Irish Equine Centre by providing a substantial annual grant.
+The Centre fulfils a vital role in the protection against potentially devastating equine diseases.
+HRI also directly supports the Irish Horse Welfare Trust (IHWT) and Treo Eile, which seek to support the rehoming and retraining of thoroughbreds no longer active in racing.

 Racehorse to Riding Horse

-Irish Thoroughbred Marketing supports the retraining of racehorses through sponsorship of 'Racehorse To Riding Horse' classes in Ireland, including the increasingly popular ex-racehorse class at the RDS Dublin Horse Show.
+Since 2009, Irish Thoroughbred Marketing has been supporting the retraining of racehorses through sponsorship of 'Racehorse To Riding Horse' classes in Ireland, including the increasingly popular ex-racehorse class at the RDS Dublin Horse Show.

-The winners of four regional shows in Clonmel, Cork, Gorey and Armagh receive automatic entry into the 'Irish Thoroughbred Marketing Racehorse To Riding Horse Class', scheduled to take place at the RDS Dublin Horse Show each August.
+The winners of six regional shows in Cavan, Armagh, Gorey, Curraheen, Athlone, and Fingal receive automatic entry into the 'Irish Thoroughbred Marketing Racehorse To Riding Horse' class at the RDS Dublin Horse Show each August, where a maximum of 18 ex-racers are judged on ride, manners and conformation.

 Recognition by ITM is very important as it shows the general public that the racing authorities are interested in horse welfare and thoroughbreds' usefulness after racing.
 By joining together we can promote the Irish thoroughbred’s versatility.
 Supporting the concept of ex-racehorse of the year will encourage people to take another look at the ex-racehorse as being a useful general riding horse, able to hold its own within the sport horse sector in many disciplines such as dressage, show-jumping, eventing and riding club/pony club.